Friends don't let friends make expensive DESIGN MISTAKES Schedule a call to learn more!

 Key Characteristics of Architecture & Form

 Both styles have a lot of similarities, which can make it hard to tell them apart.
-Modern and contemporary design and architecture both prioritize clean, architectural lines.
+Modern and contemporary home design and architecture both prioritize clean, architectural lines.
 Homes in both styles often have open floor plans with large windows for natural light.
 However, there are a few notable characteristics that differentiate the two.

 Modern design is much more structured and formal than contemporary design.
 Strong, clean lines define the style.
 As a reaction to the opulence and artificiality of previous time periods, the modern style prioritized function over form, so there is little clutter or ornamentation.